Timur Kulibayev: Personal life

 Kulibayev is married to Dinara Nursultanovna (née Nazarbayeva), daughter of Kazakhstan's long-time president Nursultan Nazarbayev.
 She and Kulibayev have three children.
 He owns a vast real estate portfolio, including a mansion in the United Kingdom, castles in Switzerland and Germany, and a Spanish estate.
 In 2025, Kulibayev was reported to own eight properties in Spain.

+Kulibayev has two sons from an extramarital affair with Goga Ashkenazi.

-In 2007, Kulibayev (with the help of Kazakhstani investor Kenes Rakishev) became the owner of Sunninghill Park, a country house formerly belonging to Prince Andrew, after Sarah, Duchess of York and their daughters left the property in 2006.
+In 2007, Kulibayev (with the help of Kazakhstani investor Kenes Rakishev) became the owner of Sunninghill Park, a country house formerly belonging to Mr Andrew Mountbatten-Windsor, after Sarah Ferguson and their daughters left the property in 2006.
 Kulibayev paid $19.7 million for the house, $4 million over the asking price, even though there were no other bids.
 In 2016 it was demolished and a 14-bedroom mansion was built in its place.

 Kulibayev's sporting hobbies include golf, skiing, and soccer.

 He speaks Kazakh, Russian, and English.